Shakedown Street: Recording

 Toward the end of the Grateful Dead's 1974–1976 hiatus, they rented a Front Street warehouse in San Rafael.
 In 1977, when lead guitarist Jerry Garcia was rehearsing with the Jerry Garcia Band for the recording of Cats Under the Stars, they decided to capture the sound of the room, installing studio recording equipment.
 The rehearsal/storage space was then convenient for recording Shakedown Street, as lobbied for by Garcia.
 The Dead again worked with an outside producer, but this time they sought a fellow and respected musician.
-Drummer Bill Kreutzmann said "We didn’t want to work with Keith Olsen again, but we had to keep our promise to Clive Davis and have someone in the producer’s chair – so we hired Little Feat’s Lowell George."
+Drummer Bill Kreutzmann said "We didn't want to work with Keith Olsen again, but we had to keep our promise to Clive Davis and have someone in the producer's chair – so we hired Little Feat's Lowell George."

 Drummer-percussionist Mickey Hart exerted greater influence than previously, earning three co-compositional credits in addition to assisting with the arrangements of several songs, including Garcia/Hunter's title track (influenced by his interest in the Bee Gees and disco).
 As with the previous album's "Terrapin Flyer", Hart and Kreutzmann wrote a percussion-based instrumental track ("Serengetti"), recording it at the compound of Rolling Thunder, in Nevada.
 Hart's reggae-informed "Fire on the Mountain", with lyrics by Garcia's writing partner Robert Hunter, evolved from "Happiness is Drumming", which appeared on his Diga Rhythm Band's 1976 album.
 Although an attempt to record the song for Terrapin Station proved to be unsuccessful, it rapidly evolved into one of the band's principal jamming vehicles (often paired with Garcia's "Scarlet Begonias") during their spring 1977 tour.
 Hart and Hunter's "France" was sung by Donna Godchaux and rhythm guitarist Bob Weir, who devised the final arrangement and earned a compositional credit.
 Donna made her second, and final, singing-songwriting performance on a Dead studio album with "From the Heart of Me".
 (In between her two contributions, she also wrote and sang "Rain" on Cats Under the Stars.)
-Her background as a gospel-soul session singer at Muscle Shoals Sound Studio is evident in her vocal delivery.

 "Stagger Lee" is an original Garcia/Hunter composition based on the oft-covered folk song.
 The duo also contributed the torch song "If I Had the World to Give," an atypical work in their oeuvre.
 According to Hunter, "Jerry and I sat down and on a lark decided to write a romantic song, just for the heck of it.
 We were feeling sensitive because someone said 'Oh you write songs about guys for guys.'
 Something that would sound good in an old '50s cocktail lounge – that was the idea."